-Let's Go - Work and Travel Australia
+Let's Go - Work & Travel - Australia

 Combine professional PADI scuba diving qualifications with marine conservation training in Mexico.
 This six month PADI Dive Master internship allows you to receive various PADI certifications and conduct crucial marine conservation research on the world's second largest barrier reef.